 How to Photo Eiffel Tower

 You’ve seen a million pics of the Eiffel Tower, and now those pics got you to buy a ticket and you’re headed to France.
-And you want to get “your” photo Eiffel Tower.
-Well, instead of taking the obligatory pic from the park across the street from the Tower, here are 5 unusual places photo Eiffel Tower.
+And you want to get “your” photo of the Eiffel Tower.
+Well, instead of taking the obligatory pic from the park across the street from the Tower, here are 5 unusual places photograph the Eiffel Tower.

 Get your Contemporary On